fsantanna/dceu/doc/manual.md

 ```

 An active value is still a dynamic value, with all properties described above.
-In addition, it also requires to run a finalization routine when going out of
+In addition, it also runs a finalization routine when going out of scope in
-scope in order to terminate active blocks.
+order to terminate active blocks.
-An `x-track` is set to `nil` when its referred task terminates or goes out of
+Finally, an `x-track` is set to `nil` when its referred task terminates or goes
-scope.
+out of scope.
-This is all automated by Ceu.
+This is all automated by the Ceu runtime.

 # 4. EXPRESSIONS

 Ceu is an expression-based language in which all statements are expressions and
 evaluate to a value.

+All [values](#TODO) are also expressions.

 ## 4.1.
 Program and Blocks